beaubreedlove/FantasyFootball/rules.md

         1. An objection is not considered initiated until another manager seconds the intention to object.
         1. Both the original intention to object and the seconding of the intention to object shall count as vote in favor of the objection.
         1. Whenever an objection is initiated, the commissioner will clearly explain the situation publically to the league and outline the procedure for resolving it.
-        1. When an objection is initiated, each manager in the league will have until whichever is earlier of 24 hours after the time the objection is initiated or 36 hours after the time the objected action occurred to perform a majority league vote to determine the outcome of the objection.
+        1. When an objection is initiated, each manager in the league will have until 24 hours after the time the objection is initiated to perform a majority league vote to determine the outcome of the objection.
     1. If an objection vote passes, the commissioner will do his best to reverse the actions that have been done as a result of the objection.
         1. In some cases, this may include reversing other actions by other teams, if they are determined by a majority league vote to have been responses to the original objected action.
         1. In the case that multiple actions need to be reversed, they will be determined in forward chronological order.